Jaylen Waddle Player Prop Bets for NFL Week 18 | Miami vs. New England 1/9/2022

 Season Stats

-- This season Waddle has 99 receptions (on 133 targets) for a team-high 988 receiving yards (61.8 per game) and five touchdowns.
+- This season Waddle has 99 catches on 133 targets, with a team-high 988 receiving yards (61.8 per game) and five touchdowns.

-- So far this season, 22.4% of the 593 passes thrown by his team have gone Waddle's way.
+- Waddle has been the target of 133 of his team's 593 passing attempts this season, or 22.4% of the target share.

-- With 14 targets in the red zone this season, Waddle has been on the receiving end of 19.4% of his team's 72 red zone pass attempts.
+- Waddle has seen the ball thrown his way 14 times in the red zone this season, 19.4% of his team's 72 red zone pass attempts.

-- The Dolphins, who rank 24th in the NFL in points scored, have dropped back to pass 59.8% of the time while running the ball 40.2% of the time.
+- The Dolphins have thrown the football in 59.8% of their plays from scrimmage this year while staying on the ground 40.2% of the time.
+This offensive attack ranks 24th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Waddle's matchup with the Patriots.